giovannicolonna/c2point/README.md

 The program will read the instructions from the 0,0 Cell in Excel file and execute them as command-line commands on your machine.
 On Windows, the commands will be executed using the cmd.exe shell, while on Unix-based systems they will be executed using the /bin/bash shell.

-### Only the first cell must be filled with the command at this time (further improvements will be possible :) )
+**Only the first cell must be filled with the command at this time (further improvements will be possible :) )**

 Note that - for now - cert.pfx file and private.json must be in same folder of the executable.

 ## Output
 Check your Sharepoint site.
 A file (default: output.xlsx) will contain the output of your command.

-### Note that a 15 seconds delay has been hardcoded in order to let the online docs be aligned
+**Note that a 15 seconds delay has been hardcoded in order to let the online docs be aligned **

 ## Further improvements
 Many, this is a sort of experiment, nothing more than a PoC:
 1) Avoid double excel and try to have all the commands history in one file
 2) modify code in order to not have .pfx and .json in same folder of executable (embedded Auth in GOSip throws errors)
-3) Usage of Graph API (Go support is still too much in early stage as per May 2023)
+3) Usage of Graph API (Go support is still too much in early stage as per May 2023) **Pull request as you like***

+## Disclaimer
+This is a PoC, and the creator is not responsible for any illicit use of this.
+Please use it responsibly.